ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 instructions_ for your already running node or is going to attempt at configuring a config file the user provides.

-The summary of required steps is to first
+The summary of required steps

 1. Whitelist the Subnet on the node, which starts the bootstrapping allowing the node to catch up to the latest block